 Over time, dentures will succumb to normal wear and tear and require replacement or need to be relined in order to keep the jaw alignment normal.
 Jaw misalignment occurs as the bone and gum ridges recede or shrink due to the lack of natural teeth.

 Although denture wearers may not have teeth, regular dental examinations are still important for the detection of disease and oral tissues changes.

-Contact us today at 02 62812222 for a routine dental screening or to discuss whether dentures will be a good option for you.
+Contact us today at (02) 6281 2222 to book a routine dental screening at our dental practice in Woden.
+Where you can discuss whether dentures will be a good option for you.